-No. Permissible Purposes Principles ICANN must publish, in one place, a user-friendly policy describing the purpose and 1. permissible uses of registration data, to clearly inform Registrants why this data is being collected and how it will be handled and used.
+No. Permissible Purposes Principles 1.
+ICANN must publish, in one place, a user-friendly policy describing the purpose and permissible uses of registration data, to clearly inform Registrants why this data is being collected and how it will be handled and used.
 2. There must be clearly defined permissible/impermissible uses of the RDS.
-The RDS must support defined permissible purposes, including uses that involve: 3.
-Identifying the Registrant and contacts designated for a given purpose; Communicating with contacts designated for a given purpose; Using data published by Registries about Domain Names; and • Searching portions of registration data required for a given purpose.
-The RDS must be designed with the ability to accommodate new users and permissible purposes that are likely to emerge over time.
-[Phase 2/3 detail deleted] All identified permissible purposes should be accommodated by the RDS in some 5.
+3. The RDS must support defined permissible purposes, including uses that involve: Identifying the Registrant and contacts designated for a given purpose; Communicating with contacts designated for a given purpose; Using data published by Registries about Domain Names; and Searching portions of registration data required for a given purpose.
+4. The RDS must be designed with the ability to accommodate new users and permissible purposes that are likely to emerge over time.
+[Phase 2/3 detail deleted] 5.
+All identified permissible purposes should be accommodated by the RDS in some manner, with the exception of known malicious Internet activities that must be actively deterred.
+The EWG's recommended permissible purposes are summarized in Table 1, RDS Users and Purposes, and Figure 3, Permissible Purposes.
+6. gTLD registration data should be collected, validated, and disclosed for permissible purposes only, with some data elements being accessible only to authenticated requestors that are then held accountable for appropriate use.
+7. Every Registrant must have the ability to access all public and gated information published in the RDS about their domain name, including designated contact data.